neziRzz/CTF_Writeups/Akasec CTF 2024/Risks/wu.md

 }
 ```

-From the pseudocode that Ghidra provided the program we can see the flow of this program
+From the pseudocode that Ghidra provided we can see the flow of this program
 + The program takes the users' input
 + Input is stored in `local_20` and `local_28`
 + ``FUN_00101ad4`` ``FUN_00101346`` `FUN_00100c8c` `FUN_00100786` will do some calculation on our input